onap/archived-cli/docs/user_guide_verification_program.rst

  oclip <command name> --verify | -V

-It will list out the success/failure of each test cases written in sample YAML.
+It will list out the success/failure of each test case written in sample YAML.